 Sun Yatsen...

-Some scholars followed the thinking of Sun Yatsen
+Some scholars followed the thinking of Sun Yatsen.

 The fusion of Chinese and non-Chinese elements within Sun Yat-sen's theories can be seen as a natural outcome of his political endeavours, which were characterized by a constant tension between upholding Chinese values and seeking external material support.
 Initially, Sun sought support from America and Europe, but eventually turned to the Soviet Union when he recognized that the Soviets had shifted their revolutionary aspirations towards China—an objective that had long interested Lenin.
 Sun's realization that he could potentially receive the backing he had hoped for, but did not anticipate from the West, led him to establish closer ties with the Soviet Union.
 This ideological and strategic shift underscored Sun's pragmatic approach in balancing his allegiance to Chinese principles with the pursuit of foreign support.
-Wang (1966) poses:
+"The only teaching with even limited popular appeal was the Three Principles of the People

 Three Principles of the People